- Betfair strikes partnership deal with CONMEBOL

 Betfair has long had its cross-hair set on Brazil.
 As the market is only beginning to legalize sports betting operations, the brand wants to gain a foothold in it.
 Specifically, during the last annual report meeting, the brand’s management discussed Brazil as one of the most important gray markets in the world, that is a market that hasn’t legalized but still allows some form of sports betting.

 Apart from signing up with the South American soccer governing body, Betfair is also keeping tabs on the public consultation about sports betting in Brazil.
 An unlimited number of licenses means a big windfall for Brazil, but it also means increased competition for operators.
 Meanwhile, the public consultation move by the government would largely contribute to the final framework in which sports betting would operate in the country.

 In the meantime, CONMEBOL Commercial Director Juan Emilio Roa spoke about the partnership between Betfair and the soccer body, saying this:

 “We are pleased to present Betfair as a partner of the CONMEBOL Libertadores and CONMEBOL Sudamericana.
 With this important partnership, we add another global brand to the international status of South American football.”

 Meanwhile, Brazil is only day of concluding its consultation initiative, which will end on August 31and will give regulators and lawmakers enough data to go on to establish a framework for sports betting in Brazil.

-With Betfair entering the South American market by targeting one of the most watched sports, the brand is surely going to seek an immediate expansion in Brazil, and possibly Argentina.
-Yet, Argentina is now about to face some strong headwinds occasioned by change in leadership.
+With Betfair entering the South American market by targeting one of the most-watched sports, the brand is surely going to seek an immediate expansion in Brazil, and possibly Argentina.
+Yet, Argentina is now about to face some strong headwinds occasioned by a change in leadership.